I’M THE SLIME

 The replica froze for a moment before sitting down and texting back.

-The replica sent a barfing emoji.
+The replica sent a poop emoji and a barf emoji.
 Alora sent three crying and laughing emojis.

-She set the phone on the counter and dragged Chelsea’s body into the bedroom.
+The woman set the phone on the counter and dragged Chelsea’s body into the bedroom.
 She shoved it against the corner of the wall underneath the bed.
 If Alora came in here, she would only look through the closet.
-She’ll sleep on an inflatable mattress in a different room.
-Or they’ll both sleep in the living room.
-Either way, under the bed was safe.
+She’ll sleep on an inflatable mattress in the living room/dining room.
+Under the bed was safe for now.

-An hour later, the apartment was clean, and trash was taken out.
+An hour later, the apartment was clean and trash taken out.
 Alora had finished her coffee and was coming back.
 The replica’s face was nearly finished forming, but as a precaution, she put on an N95 mask.

 The door opened, and she hugged Alora.

-“How was, you know, shitting and jacking off?”
+“How was, you know, shitting and barfing?”
 Alora laughed.

 “Rough.”

-“You do sound sick.
+“Wow, you do sound sick.
+I’m sorry.
 Hey, I got some of that slime we talked about.”
-Alora held up a white plastic container.
+Alora held up a Tupperware full of glittery dark pink goo.
 The woman who looked like Chelsea smiled beneath her mask.
-“It’s already exploded once.
+“It’s already overflowed out of the container once.
 I was nervous about bringing it.
-I wasn’t sure if it would explode again in the car or what.
+I wasn’t sure if it would explode in the car or what.
 I guess once it grows, it’s done growing, and then you can enjoy your Sublime Slime any time.”

 “Any time.
 Yeah.
 Mine did that.
 It’s weird,” the replica said, “They act like it’s normal, too.
 Like everyone should already know that slime does that.”